 - Credit supplements and/or rapid rescores

-- Mortgage processors orders title insurance and will clear all mortgage conditions after the mortgage underwriter issues a conditional mortgage loan approval
+- Will clear all mortgage conditions after the mortgage underwriter issues a conditional loan approval

-- Mortgage processors will clear all conditions listed on the conditional mortgage approval and will submit the file back to the mortgage underwriter for a clear to close
+- Mortgage processors will clear all conditions listed on the conditional approval and will submit the file back to the mortgage underwriter for a clear to close

-- Mortgage processors will work with the closing department in scheduling for a mortgage loan file to closing
+Mortgage processors will work with the closing department in scheduling for a mortgage loan file to closing.

 Mortgage Underwriting During The Mortgage Lending Process